duongtang1994/odin-recipes/README.md

 # odin-recipes
-#This project is an introduction to HTML and the topic is on recipes!
-I made my own webpage and in it has three different recipes.
-Here, I've demonstrated basic HTML knowledge and basic git commands and how to write comments when using the commit command for git.
+#This project is an introduction to HTML and CSS, where my main focus is creating a recipes webpage!
+In this webpage contains three recipes of the most common food.
+I started out with some HTML and eventually started to learn CSS to add some life onto the webpage.